aemonge/gleamaint/gleamaint.md

   shared memory ensures clean translation to BEAM VM's isolated process model
 - **Avoiding exceptions, inheritance, and global mutation** simplifies both migration to Gleam and ongoing maintenance by eliminating implicit control flow and shared state
+- The `case Ok(x): pass` pattern with variable rebinding provides a mechanical translation of Gleam's `use` expressions for Python async workflows.
+Unlike `Result.do` which only works for synchronous code, this pattern supports await, logging between steps, and conditional branching.
+The pattern leverages Python's match statement to rebind variables automatically - when you write `case Ok(ctx):`, the outer `ctx` variable is shadowed with the unwrapped value, creating flat sequential composition without nested callbacks.
+This directly maps to how Gleam's `use ctx <- call()` unwraps and rebinds variables, making Python-to-Gleam migration straightforward and predictable.

 ## Format